pythonscad/pythonscad/README.md

 ### Building for Windows

-OpenSCAD for Windows is usually cross-compiled from Linux.
+PythonSCAD for Windows is usually cross-compiled from Linux.
 If you wish to attempt an MSVC build on Windows, please see this site: https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Building_on_Windows